jhspetersson/git-task/README.md

 ### help

-Show available commands or their arguments.
+Show available commands or their arguments:

     git task help
     git task help create

+## Gitlab support

+For any operation you will need to set up `GITLAB_TOKEN` or `GITLAB_API_TOKEN` environment variable.

+For custom domains please set up `GITLAB_URL` variable.
+Alternatively you can set the custom domain in git config:

+    git task config set task.gitlab.url gitlab.kitware.com

 ## License